 Suppose that there are only two intelligent people on this planet and you are one of them.
 How would you go about locating the other person?

-For dating sites, I've sent a few messages to the most intelligently written profiles I could find on the web.
+I've sent a few messages to the most intelligently written profiles I could find on the web.
 Here's a sample to give you an idea.

 The perfect candidate is Nazi ideology, which is arguably the most intelligent ideology that ever came to power.
 Conveniently, people who come closest to being intelligent tend to firmly believe that only the least intelligent would be interested in Nazi ideology.
 It should therefore be easy to stand out as an intelligent neo-Nazi.
-The problem is that the term Nazi occurs frequently in everyday speech, so the number of sites returned on searches is vast.
+The problem is that the term occurs frequently in everyday speech, so the number of sites returned on searches is vast.
 This is because the word is used a lot in joking and exaggerating.

 A simpler and more logical special interest group would be transhumanists.
 After all, we'd like to transcend humanity to achieve intelligence.
-In order to stand out among transhumanists, the only option is to forcefully disagree with them.
+In order to stand out among them, the only option is to forcefully disagree with them.
 It would be best to pose as an anti-transhumanist.
 Not technology, but a change in social programming is necessary to achieve intelligence.
 I created my own anti-transhumanist site to cover this strategy.

 Nearly everyone has experienced school, and there's no movement underway to try to get rid of this ridiculous institution.
 A rigorous diabtribe against school would be another good way to stand out.
 The chief problem here is that too many people can easily relate to hating school.
 They'll enthusiastically agree at first, and then suddenly change their minds and become conformists.
 I know because this was one of the first approaches I tried.